roti-d/100-days-of-code/log.md

 **Thoughts:**
 - So far studied for ~2 hours on python.
 Will try to get some work done on AWS later on. :)

+### Day 23: July 27, 2022 (Wed)

+**Today's Progress**:
+- Started day 32 of 100 days of code which sends email.
+Been stuck again with gmail outh, but I know I will figure it out.
+- Watched a few AWS videos on cloudformation.

+**What I learned**:
+- AWS:
+  - DependsOn
+  - Condition
+  - CreationPolicy and WaitCondition
+  - Nested stack vs. cross-stack references
+    - Cloudformation stacks is by default self contained and isolated.
+    - Resources cannot be referenced outside the stack.
+    - Nested stack: have stacks nested within the root stack; resources can be referenced using "Output".
+All share the same lifecycle.
+    - Cross-stack reference: stacks are referencing the same resources using !input and export instead of !ref. can have different lifecycle.
+  - stackset:
+    - use to create stacks in different account and region.

+**Thoughts:**
+- Today was alright, didn't do as much but not too bad.
+AWS: 1 hour 20 mins, Python: 52 mins.